Havana Quick Facts

 Cuba's unique blend of cultures from Africa, Europe, and Asia, coupled with its unparalleled economic and political history, serve to create a fascinating and complex environment in which to study and live.

 The Sarah Lawrence College program is based in Havana, a city of 2.1 million people and located on the northwest coast of the island.
 It is a lively city that is full of contrasts and can be explored easily by foot or public transportation.
-The University of Havana serves as the host institution to the program.
+The University of Havana serves as the host institution for the program.
 The university was established in 1728, is the largest and oldest university in Cuba, and its programs and research centers enjoy a fine international reputation.
-The university's current enrollment is approximately 6,000 students.

 Please note that Sarah Lawrence College has an early application deadline of February 1 for the fall program.